SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 These bars are high in calories and sugar.
 This sugar is going to make a big difference in your mood for a number of reasons.
 Make them part of your food storage plans.

-These high-calorie bars carry well, they are dry and will last a long time.
+These high-calorie bars carry well, are dry, and will last a long time.
 Pack some up for your next hiking trip and see if these are a solution for you.

 Recipe for Homemade Survival Bars